MiguelAHG/mahg-data-science/_pages/about.md

 # My Learning Journey

 I set up this website using [fastpages](https://github.com/fastai/fastpages) as a blog and portfolio for Data Science projects.
 Below, I outline my learning journey in Data Science.
-Eventually, I will make blog posts about most of the projects that I have done along the way.

 ## How I started in Data Science